-If equipped with a keyed ignition, and the key is in the ignition when locking is requested with the driver door open, all doors will lock and then the driver door will unlock.
+When locking is requested with the driver door open and the key in the ignition, all the doors will lock and then the driver door will unlock.

-Lockout Protection with the key in the ignition can be manually overridden with the driver door open by pressing and holding \bigcirc on the power door lock switch.
+This can be manually overridden by pressing and holding $\widehat{\bullet}$ on the power door lock switch.